IHAN PILOT PROJECTS

 IHAN pilot projects have implemented experiments promoting a fair data economy.

 WHAT IS IT ABOUT?

 We implemented the call for funding applications as part of Sitra’s IHAN® – Human-Driven Data Economy focus area, which will run until 2021.
-Some projects started in 2018 and the rest will start in spring 2019.
-All projects will be finished in 2021.
+The first projects started in 2018.
+The last pilot projects ended in autumn 2020.

 Projects in progress

-Project parties: Fujitsu, the Social Insurance Institution of Finland (Kela) and the Finnish Ministry of Social Affairs and Health.
+Project participants: Sensotrend, Kela, the Social Insurance Institution of Finland, Finnish insitute for health and welfare, THL, Ministry of Social Affairs and Health in Finland

 Project parties: The Hospital District of Helsinki and Uusimaa (HUS), CGI and the Population Register Centre.

 The project tested the comprehensive use of top athletes’ personal data in coaching.
 The objective was to provide top athletes and coaching teams with a solution for collecting, storing and analysing data that influences performance.
 At the same time, Finnish sports research is being developed to be more data-driven and top-level national sporting directors will get a better view of the athletes’ overall situation.